emilast/vscode-logfile-highlighter/README.md

 * `pattern` - The matching expression.
 This can be either a string constant or a JavaScript regular expression (remember to **escape special characters**).

 * `foreground` - [Optional] The color to use as foreground color for the matched pattern.
-Use hex colors or predefined VS Code colors.
+Hex colors are preferred since they can be selected with the VS Code color picker but predefined VS Code color names work as well.

 * `background` - [Optional] The color to use as background color for the matched pattern.
-Use hex colors or predefined VS Code colors.

 **Note**: Both `foreground` and `background` are optional individually but *at least* one of them must be set for the custom pattern to be activated.